kadamczak/NotesApp/readme.md

 # Notes App

 Additions to base requirements:
-- character limits for Strings
+- character limits for String fields
 - database seeder
+- FK constraint: if an Author gets deleted, their Notes are removed too